Biogs.com

 After being fired from The Apprentice, James Max told The Telegraph:

-"The business lesson I learned was that no matter how well qualified and capable someone is to do a job, it comes down to the individual judgment of a director or manager on whether they can work with the applicant."
+"The business lesson I learned was that no matter how well qualified and capable someone is to do a job, it comes down to the individual judgement of a director or manager on whether they can work with the applicant."

-Max spent 1998-2001 at Morgan Stanley's Investment Banking Division, which he left to join a private equity firm to head up the fund's UK activities.
+James Max spent 1998-2001 at Morgan Stanley's Investment Banking Division, which he left to join a private equity firm to head up the fund's UK activities.

 Since his appearance in The Apprentice, James Max has continued his presence in the media world.

-In January 2008, LBC 97.3 announced that James Max, already presenter of The Fine Things in Life and Business Matters, will also host a show between 5am and 7am on Fridays and from 6am to 8am on Saturdays.
+In January 2008, LBC 97.3 announced that James Max, already presenter of The Fine Things in Life and Business Matters, would also host a show between 5am and 7am on Fridays and from 6am to 8am on Saturdays.